End-to-end-provenance/End-to-end-provenance.github.io/README.md

 ## Acknowledgments

-This work was supported by NSF grants DEB-1237491, DBI-1459519, and SSI-1450277, the Charles Bullard Fellowship at Harvard University, and a faculty fellowship from Mount Holyoke College, and is a contribution from the Harvard Forest Long-Term Ecological Research (LTER) program.
+R tool development started in 2013 at the Harvard Forest and was supported by NSF grants DEB-1237491, DBI-1459519, and SSI-1450277, a Charles Bullard Fellowship at Harvard University, and a faculty fellowship from Mount Holyoke College, and is a contribution from the Harvard Forest Long-Term Ecological Research (LTER) program.
+This project benefited greatly from earlier work by Lee Osterweil, Lori Clarke, and Alexander Wise at the University of Massachusetts Amherst.

+CamFlow development started in 2014 at the University of Cambridge’s Opera Research Group under grant EPSRC EP/K011510/1.
+Later development was supported by Harvard University’s Center for Research on Computation and Society under NSF grant SSI-1450277.
+We also acknowledge the support of the University of Cambridge’s Digital Technology Group and the University of Bristol Cyber Security Group.

 Tree silhouette from: http://www.vinylsilhouettes.com